-Digitization has made trading much easier and less tedious than before.
+Digitization has made stock trading much easier and less tedious than before.
 Gone are the days when you had to share physical certificates for trading in shares.
 Digitization led to the creation of Dematerialization Account or as it is simply known as Demat account.

 What is a Demat Account?

-You might ask what is a demat account?
+You might ask demat account?
 Just like a savings bank account holds all your savings, a demat account holds all your investments in the electronic format.
 The process of converting these physical certificates into their electronic format is called dematerialization.
 This eliminates the process of sharing physical certificates for buying or selling stocks.

 You need to choose a broker when you start trading.
 It is of prime importance that you choose the right brokerage firm which helps you with everything from investing right to giving market updates, reports and much more.